Page images

 Ulyffes lives (rejoins the reverend dame)

-In that dishonour'd ftranger's clofe disguise,
+In that dishonour'd ftranger's close disguise,

-Long has he pafs'd all unfufpecting eyes,
+Long has he pafs'd all unfuspecting eyes,

 All but thy fon's-and long has he supprest

-The well-concerted fecret in his breaft;
+The well-concerted fecret in his breaft ;

 And the close scheme of his revenge compleat.